“One of Greece’s top three cultural holidays 2014” – The Telegraph

 Nature of the Cruising to the Cyclades itinerary

 Cruising and Itinerary: This remarkable cruise has a character very different to that of most of our other gulet cruises.
 We will be crossing some stretches of wide open sea between the islands and covering considerable distances on some of the days.
 In so doing you’ll gain a wonderful appreciation of the nature and beauty of this part of the Aegean, a thoroughfare for sailors since the Bronze Age.
 There will be some early starts so we can make passage in the early morning before the wind picks up in the afternoon.
-While the average travelling time will be longer than our normal coastal gulet cruises, there will be opportunities to swim each day (schedule and weather permitting).
+While the average travelling time will be longer than our normal coastal gulet cruises, there will be opportunities to swim nearly every day (schedule and weather permitting), but occasionally they will be quite early in the day or quite late.

 Overnights: Compared with our coastal gulet cruises in Turkey and Italy, where we tend to spend a good number of nights moored out in isolated bays, on this trip we will be spending more nights in harbour on the islands.
 This means you’ll have the chance to explore not only as part of the expert led outings, you’ll also be able to go ashore and wander in the mornings and evenings when we are tied up in the picturesque Greek harbour towns.